 Dare I say, there is nothing more intimidating than cooking a beloved family recipe.
 Everyone already knows how it is “supposed” to taste.
 Everyone already has an emotional connection to the meal.
 It is scary stuff!
-If you want to add another layer of intimidation, choose your Husband’s grandmother’s recipe; which you never had the opportunity of enjoying prepared by the lovely woman herself.
+If you want to add another layer of intimidation, choose your Husband’s grandmother’s recipe for lasagna; which you never had the opportunity of enjoying prepared by the lovely woman herself.
 I know, it takes a leap of faith to attempt this madness.

 The first time I prepared Grandma’s Lasagna recipe, I did what I do with all recipes; I changed it.
 I do not remember everything I did, but I know sausage and mushrooms were involved.
 Not my smartest move.
 My husband was so disappointed, because while it was good it was not “Grandma’s lasagna”.
 That day I learned not to mess with the family classics.